Growing Brussels Sprouts in Containers is quite easy! Let’s have a look at How To Grow Brussels Sprout in a Pot!

-Prune the lower leaves as you pick the matured sprouts from the bottom to help the plant in concentrating on becoming taller and developing more leaves and sprouts on the top part.
+Prune the lower leaves as you pick the matured sprouts from the bottom to help the plant divert its energy on becoming taller and developing more leaves and sprouts on the top.

 Pests and Diseases

-Usually, to reach the harvesting window, the plant takes around 3 months of time after transplanting, depending more on the variety.
+Usually, the plant takes around 3-4 months after transplanting to reach the harvesting window, depending on the variety.
 Harvest the sprouts from the bottom as they mature earlier than the top ones, when they are 1 to 2 inches in diameter, looking firm and green.